tairenfd/audiodotturn/README.md

 Using audiodotturn you can quickly and easily organize your entire audio library with just a few commands.

+The project initially began due to a dumb mistake by myself where I downloaded over 3000+ songs with yt-dlp with no proper formatting or metadata included.

 # Table of Contents

 - [Installation](#installation)